 18.2.1 If you are unhappy with the service provided or you are dissatisfied with anything we have done or failed to do for you, you must feel free to complain to us.
 Even if you are just worried or confused, please feel free to use this complaints handling procedure.
 Making a complaint will not prejudice anything we are doing for you.
 You may also use this complaints procedure if you think that we have been unreasonable in refusing to act for you.

 18.3.1 If you have a complaint, please contact us with full details so that this may be fully investigated.
 We would like complaints to be in writing either by letter (addressed to the Client Care Partner at Trethowans LLP, 5 Parkstone Road, Poole, BH15 2NL) or email to email@example.com.

 18.3.2 If you cannot put your complaint in writing or do not want to do so, please telephone our Client Care Partner (Andrew Carswell) on 01202 339044.

-18.3.3 If your complaint is about Andrew Carswell, please address your letter directly our Complaint Appeals Partner, Paul Longman or contact him on 023 8082 0461.
+18.3.3 If your complaint is about Andrew Carswell’s work, please address your letter directly our Managing Partner, Mike Watson.

 18.4 What Will Happen Next?